HSBC to revamp business model as lower interest rates hit profit

 “It will need to be done carefully to not damage the trust of the brand or get customers to switch, especially in countries where competitors offer the service for no charge,” said Sudeepto Mukherjee, senior vice president, financial services, at consulting firm Publicis Sapient.

-The restructuring measures helped HSBC’s shares climb more than 5%, although they have still lost nearly half their value for the year to date.
+The restructuring measures helped HSBC shares climb more than 6%, although they have still lost nearly half their value year to date.

-Underscoring its challenges, the bank’s revenues fell 11% compared with the third quarter last year to $11.9 billion.
+Underscoring its challenges, the bank’s third-quarter revenue fell to $11.9 billion, down 11% from a year earlier.

-The 35% slide in pre-tax profit to $3.1 billion, however, was not as deep as expected, better than a consensus estimate of $2.07 billion as HSBC flagged an easing in bad loan provisions.
+Its 35% slide in pretax profit to $3.1 billion beat a consensus estimate of $2.07 billion as HSBC flagged an easing in bad loan provisions.

-HSBC now expects losses from bad loans to be at the lower end of the $8 billion to $13 billion range it set out earlier this year.
+“While the outlook for impairments still remains highly uncertain...
+HSBC delivered strong third-quarter results in overall terms and the upbeat outlook commentary in terms of strategy execution is reassuring,” analyst John Cronin at Dublin-based broker Goodbody said.

-Government support schemes such as loans and wage support for workers have helped to genuinely mitigate some credit losses rather than merely defer them to next year, CFO Stevenson told Reuters.
+HSBC now expects losses from bad loans to be at the lower end of the $8-$13 billion range it set out earlier this year.

-“What these schemes have done in particular is buy time for a lot of the corporate sector to restructure themselves, and go out and raise debt and equity finance,” he said.
+“There are encouraging signs that the credit assumptions we have got are holding up, the government support we are seeing for the corporate sector has bought them time,” Stevenson told investors on a conference call.

 RESTRUCTURING REVVED UP